Divine providence in Judaism: Haredi Judaism

-The view of Rabbi Eliyahu Eliezer Dessler is representative of the Haredi approach.
-To generalise, Rabbi Dessler (along with the Chazon Ish) teaches that given the illusory "nature of nature", each individual must find their appropriate balance between personal effort (hishtadlus / hishtadlut השתדלות) and trust (bitochon / bitachon ביטחון).
-"Rav Dessler", relatedly, often repeated the idea that every object and circumstance in the material world should be viewed as a means of serving Hashem (God).
+A notable approach in the Haredi community is that of Rabbi Eliyahu Eliezer Dessler, "whose impact on the yeshiva world in recent years has been enormous".
+To generalise, Rabbi Dessler teaches that given the illusory "nature of nature", each individual must find their appropriate balance between hishtadlut (personal effort) and trust (bitochon / bitachon ביטחון).
+Rabbi Dessler, relatedly, often repeated the idea that every object and circumstance in the material world should be viewed as a means of serving Hashem (God).